-Students are to gather and evaluate a variety of linguistic and cultural resources as well as critically reflect on their learning experiences. ePortfolios will be utilized to foster systemic entry.
+Students are to gather and evaluate a variety of linguistic and cultural resources, critically reflect entry.
 Two (2) points for your journal; 1 points for your quality response to your classmate's journal.
 Late posts will not be accepted.
 Journal entries will examine a variety of issues from both hearing and deaf cultural perspectives.
 Journal assignments require students to not only produce well written arguments with supporting evidence but also critically evaluate other student responses.